Cxbx-Reloaded/game-compatibility/README.md

 ## Issue titles

-Issue titles MUST mention the XBE title, optionally followed by an alternative title in square brackets, followed by a mandatory Title ID in square brackets, nothing else.
+Issue titles MUST mention the XBE title, optionally followed by an alternative title in square brackets, followed by a mandatory Title ID in square brackets, then lastly followed by a mandatory version number in square brackets.
+Nothing else.

 Example : [FROM RUSSIA WITH LOVE (TM) \[007: From Russia with Love\] \[45410079\]](https://github.com/Cxbx-Reloaded/game-compatibility/issues/10).